deis/workflow/src/installing-workflow/index.md

 helmc version 0.8.1+a9c55cf
 ```

-Ensure the `kubectl` client is installed and can connect to your Kubernetes cluster. `helmc` uses `kubectl` to interact
+Ensure the `kubectl` client is installed and can connect to the Kubernetes cluster. `helmc` uses `kubectl` to interact
-with your Kubernetes cluster.
+with the Kubernetes cluster.

-You can test that `helmc` and `kubectl` are working properly by running:
+`helmc` can be verified it is working properly by running:

 ```
 $ helmc target